Thomasville National Bank Has $18.06 Million Stock Holdings in U.S. Bancorp (NYSE:USB)

 Thomasville National Bank lifted its holdings in U.S. Bancorp (NYSE:USB) by 1.5% in the 3rd quarter, according to its most recent 13F filing with the SEC.
 The firm owned 303,822 shares of the financial services provider’s stock after purchasing an additional 4,549 shares during the quarter.
 U.S. Bancorp comprises 1.9% of Thomasville National Bank’s holdings, making the stock its 20th biggest position.
 Thomasville National Bank’s holdings in U.S. Bancorp were worth $18,060,000 as of its most recent SEC filing.

 Several other institutional investors and hedge funds have also modified their holdings of the stock.
 Thrivent Financial for Lutherans grew its position in shares of U.S. Bancorp by 1.5% in the 2nd quarter.
 Thrivent Financial for Lutherans now owns 83,944 shares of the financial services provider’s stock valued at $4,782,000 after purchasing an additional 1,210 shares during the period.
-Parametric Portfolio Associates LLC grew its position in shares of U.S. Bancorp by 4.7% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 4,846,351 shares of the financial services provider’s stock valued at $276,097,000 after purchasing an additional 216,132 shares during the period.
-GoalVest Advisory LLC grew its position in shares of U.S. Bancorp by 7.2% in the 2nd quarter.
-GoalVest Advisory LLC now owns 4,715 shares of the financial services provider’s stock valued at $269,000 after purchasing an additional 317 shares during the period.
-Sawtooth Solutions LLC grew its position in shares of U.S. Bancorp by 36.4% in the 2nd quarter.
-Sawtooth Solutions LLC now owns 6,495 shares of the financial services provider’s stock valued at $370,000 after purchasing an additional 1,734 shares during the period.
-Finally, Headinvest LLC grew its position in shares of U.S. Bancorp by 3.1% in the 2nd quarter.
-Headinvest LLC now owns 7,782 shares of the financial services provider’s stock valued at $443,000 after purchasing an additional 232 shares during the period.
+Parametric Portfolio Associates LLC boosted its position in U.S. Bancorp by 4.7% during the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 4,846,351 shares of the financial services provider’s stock worth $276,097,000 after acquiring an additional 216,132 shares during the last quarter.
+GoalVest Advisory LLC boosted its position in U.S. Bancorp by 7.2% during the 2nd quarter.
+GoalVest Advisory LLC now owns 4,715 shares of the financial services provider’s stock worth $269,000 after acquiring an additional 317 shares during the last quarter.
+Sawtooth Solutions LLC boosted its position in U.S. Bancorp by 36.4% during the 2nd quarter.
+Sawtooth Solutions LLC now owns 6,495 shares of the financial services provider’s stock worth $370,000 after acquiring an additional 1,734 shares during the last quarter.
+Finally, Headinvest LLC boosted its position in U.S. Bancorp by 3.1% during the 2nd quarter.
+Headinvest LLC now owns 7,782 shares of the financial services provider’s stock worth $443,000 after acquiring an additional 232 shares during the last quarter.
 Institutional investors and hedge funds own 73.56% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Thursday, September 30th were paid a $0.46 dividend.
-This represents a $1.84 dividend on an annualized basis and a yield of 3.04%.
-The ex-dividend date was Wednesday, September 29th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
+Shareholders of record on Thursday, September 30th were given a dividend of $0.46 per share.
 This is a boost from U.S. Bancorp’s previous quarterly dividend of $0.42.
-U.S. Bancorp’s dividend payout ratio is 36.95%.
+The ex-dividend date of this dividend was Wednesday, September 29th.
+This represents a $1.84 annualized dividend and a yield of 3.04%.
+U.S. Bancorp’s dividend payout ratio (DPR) is presently 36.95%.

 About U.S. Bancorp